cghiorzi/Tilt-View/README.md

 # Tilt-View
 --

 Tilt-View is a set of Visualizations to be used with [Kurt Telep's TiLT](https://github.com/ktelep/tilt) application.
+They are designed to help show how data and algorithms can be incorporated into business processes to aid in decision making.

 The following Visualizations are available: